pymanopt/pymanopt/README.md

 from pymanopt.manifolds import Stiefel

 # ---------------------------------
-# Define cost function using Theano
+# Define cost function using theano
 # ---------------------------------
 # Note, your cost function needs to have one (matrix) input and one (scalar) output.
 X = T.matrix()